wangchi92/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Rename tag

+**MSS**

+1. User requests to list tags
+2. AddressBook shows a list of tags
+3. User requests to rename a specific tag in the list with a new name
+4. AddressBook asks for confirmation with the change from the user
+5. User provides confirmation for the stated change
+4. AddressBook changes the specific tag from the old name to the new name <br>
+Use case ends.

+**Extensions**

+2a.
+The list is empty

+> Use case ends

+3a.
+The given index is invalid

+> 3a1.
+AddressBook shows an error message <br>
+  Use case resumes at step 2

+3b.
+The new name provided by user is invalid

+> 3b1.
+AddressBook shows an error message <br>
+  Use case resumes at step 3

+5a.
+User provides a negative reply to the confirmation

+> Use case ends

 ## Appendix C : Non Functional Requirements